JacobFV/JFS/REAME.md

     Renames / moves an inode from OLDPATH to NEWPATH.
 Optionally fixes symbolic links to newly moved inode.
-Optionally moves recursively (which allows entire directories to be moved).
+Optionally moves recursively (which allows entire directories to be moved) but does not move the symlinked files.

     Aliases: `move`.